Paddy Bassett: Career

 Bassett next moved to Hamilton, in the North Island of New Zealand, to continue her research under McMeekan at the newly-formed Ruakura Animal Research Station.
 In 1954 she enrolled at the University of Cambridge for her doctoral studies, spending two years studying and researching under John Dixon Boyd.
 Her PhD thesis, titled Observations on the anatomy of the ewe: with special reference to pregnancy and parturition, was completed in 1957.
 On her return to New Zealand, she settled in Dunedin and worked in the Medical Research Council's Endocrinology Unit at the University of Otago's Dunedin Medical School.
 She also lectured on connective tissue to medical students at the School.

 In 1980, Bassett moved to Nelson and took a position as honorary research fellow to the Nelson Hospital Board.
 Much of her research while in Nelson was collaborative, with researchers at the University of Otago's Wellington School of Medicine.
 While in her 80s, she was appointed an honourable staff member of the pathology department at the School, and moved to Wellington to continue her research into connective tissue change.
 Bassett retired from research in her 90s, having published more than 20 research papers.

-Bassett died on 20 July 2019 at the age of 101.
+Bassett died on 20 July 2019, five days after her 101st birthday.